richardanaya/wasm-module/README.md

 # wasm-module

-A custom element `<wasm-module>` that loads your web assembly module and exposes every function for interacting with the DOM to a web assembly module, and gives you the option to import or not.
+A custom element `<wasm-module>` that loads your web assembly module and exposes every function for interacting with the DOM to it, giving you the option to import functions as needed.
 This creates a simple functional interface you can use in your web assembly module with no special setup or code generation.

 * let people simply write front end in web assembly without javascript knowledge
 * exposes standards based [Web IDL](https://heycam.github.io/webidl/) ( functions to manipulate browser DOM, write to console, etc. ) to web assembly as close to host bindings spec in technology agnostic way